-Nutricook™ / Pressure cooker directions: (The mushrooms are far more flavourful when made in a pressure cooker.)
-Put 250 ml (1 cup) water and 250 ml (1 cup) white vinegar into the Nutricook (you won't need all the liquid that a regular pot does.)
-Put the tablespoon of pickling spice into a tea ball or bind up in muslin cloth, and add to the pot.
-Wash and quarter the mushrooms (if large), leaving the stems on.
-Put the cover on the Nutricook, set the timer for 5 minutes on the veg programme.
-When the cooking cycle is done, let stand for 2 hours, covered, then proceed with recipe as above.
 If you bought really small button mushrooms, then use them whole.
 Instead of white pepper, you can use black pepper.
 If you don't have all the herbs mentioned, think of them as a suggestion list and swap to suit your tastes / what you have to hand.
-We used a salt substitute instead of salt to keep the recipe sodium-free (at least in terms of added sodium.)
+We used a salt substitute instead of salt to reduce added sodium.
 We used plain, standard North American style white vinegar to give a tang.
 You could also use white wine vinegar instead for less of a tang.
-If it's the middle of winter and there's a raging blizzard going on outside, I wouldn't hang myself for substituting the fresh parsley with a tablespoon of dried parsley.
+If it's the middle of winter and there's a raging blizzard going on outside, don't hang yourself for using a tablespoon of dried parsley instead of the fresh.
 This, though, is the kind of recipe where it actually, for once, makes it worth the effort to use fresh parsley, especially in summer.
 After you've made these marinated mushrooms once, you can adjust the flavouring in the recipe to your taste.
 Some might prefer more garlic, some less, etc. Be wary of increasing the parsley as it could take over the recipe.
 Adding more oil will make the recipe more fattening but not necessarily add anything to the taste.